 Skinny.
 Fat.
 Chubby.
 Chunky.
 Whatever the word you want to use to describe my daughter, please don’t.
 Why is her weight any of your business?
 She is four and she doesn’t know what those words mean.
 Why?
 Because we don’t use them in my home.
 You heard right.
 We don’t use those words in my home.
-They are empty and meaningless words that carry much more weight than they should.
+They are empty and meaningless words that carry much more weight (forgive the pun) than they should.

 I started my first diet and exercise program at the age of NINE.
 Yes, nine years old was the age when I decided that it was high time for me to lose the weight I had been carrying as a child.
 By fourteen, I was probably on my tenth “diet.”
 Although I have never been more than twenty pounds overweight, I have spent my entire life thinking about my weight, worrying about what I look like in my bathing suit, and trying to maintain my perfect ideal.
 Skinny is the word we use when we want to compliment someone.